ParkvanCal/blog/_posts/2024-04-20-pilgrims-progress-of-an-entrepreneur.md

 2. The Burden – Responsibility

-The burden of a founder is real.
+The burden of being an operational lead is real.
 It’s the weight of vision, uncertainty, and hope, all packed into one.
 You carry your team, your family, your future.

 ---